 Something doesn’t add up, right?

-You’re caught in what we at Impact Weekly call the “Usage Trap”—a deceptive metric that makes you think you’re doing great when you might be far from it.
+You’re caught in what I call the “Usage Trap” - a deceptive metric that makes you think you’re doing great when you might be far from it.

 So why does high usage often translate to a false sense of security?